mak448a/AI-Drawing-Chatbot/README.md

 - Git is installed
 - You know how to create a Discord Bot account
 - The package python-venv is installed (only for certain Linux distros)
-- The package python3-dev or python3-devel is installed (All Linux distros)

 ## Windows Setup